avo-hq/docs.avohq.io/docs/2.0/dashboards.md

 ## Card types

-There are three types of cards you can add to your dashboard: `metric`, `chartkick`, and `partial`.
+You can add three types of cards to your dashboard: `metric`, `chartkick`, and `partial`.

 ### Metric card

-The metric card is your friend when you only need to display a simple big number on your dashboard.
-To generate one run `bin/rails g avo:card:metric users_metric`.
+The metric card is your friend when you only need to display a simple significant number on your dashboard.
+Generate one run `bin/rails g avo:card:metric users_metric`.

 <img :src="('/assets/img/dashboards/users_metric.jpg')" alt="Avo Dashboard Metric" class="border mb-4" />